Network Solutions: History

 Network Solutions' $100 charge and its monopoly position in the market were contributing pressures that resulted in the creation of the International Ad Hoc Committee and a failed attempt to take control of the domain name system, and to the U.S. Department of Commerce and National Telecommunications and Information Administration (NTIA) releasing a white paper and ultimately contracting with the Internet Corporation for Assigned Names and Numbers (ICANN) to administer the DNS.

 In September 1997, the Network Solutions became a public company via an initial public offering (IPO).

 After the formation of ICANN in 1998, the domain name industry opened up to partial competition, with NSI retaining its monopoly on .com, .net and .org but having to recognize a separation between the functions of a registry, which manages the underlying database of domain names, and that of a registrar, which acts as a retail provider of domain names.
 To achieve this separation, NSI created a "firewall" between the two new divisions of the business, creating separate technical infrastructure, organizations, and facilities.
 By the end of 1999 the fee for registration had been reduced, from $34.99, to a wholesale rate of $6 per year to registered resellers.

 In May 1999, Jim Rutt was named chief executive officer of the company; he stepped down in February 2001.

 In 2000, at the peak of the dot-com bubble, the company was acquired by VeriSign for $21 billion in stock.

-On October 17, 2003, VeriSign announced the sale of Network Solutions to Pivotal Equity Group for $100 million.
+On October 17, 2003, VeriSign sold Network Solutions' registrar unit to Pivotal Equity Group for $100 million, but retained the registry.

 In January 2006, Network Solutions acquired MonsterCommerce, an e-commerce company in the Greater St. Louis area.

 In February 2007, General Atlantic, a private equity firm, acquired the company for a reported $800 million.

 In January 2008, Roy Dunbar was appointed CEO.

 On November 2, 2009, Tim Kelly, president of the company, replaced Dunbar as CEO.
 Dunbar continued to act as chairman and advisor to the company.

 In August 2011, Web.com announced the acquisition of the company for $405 million and 18 million shares of newly issued Web.com stock, which closed at $8.66 per share before the announcement, for a total purchase price of about $560 million.
 The acquisition was completed on October 27, 2011.

 This was immediately followed by the departure of CEO Kelly and other leadership.
 Large-scale employee layoffs began the following day as well.
 By December 31, 2011, over half of the office space in the Herndon, Virginia, headquarters had been vacated, and on March 31, 2012, the company's Belleville, Illinois, office was closed.

-In June 2020, Network Solutions revoked the domain name registration of two hate sites (VDARE and niggermania.com) after receiving a demand letter from the Lawyers’ Committee for Civil Rights Under Law, a civil rights organization.
+In June 2020, Network Solutions revoked the domain name registration of two hate sites (VDARE and niggermania.com) after receiving a demand letter from the Lawyers' Committee for Civil Rights Under Law, a civil rights organization.